salim8898/ECS-On-FLY/README.md

 ```
 - `python-api`: Directory contains build_and_push.sh file
 - `trerraform/`: This directory contains All Terraform files and modules for creating AWS resources.
-- `ecr`: Seperate entity to create ECR repo to avoid blocker.
+- `ecr`: separate entity to create ECR repo to avoid blockers.
-- `stack`: This is the heart of this project contains all ECS and its dependencies modules.
+- `stack`: This is the heart of this project and contains all ECS and its dependencies modules.
 - `outputs.tf`: The file where output values from the Terraform modules are defined.

 ## Usage